ORIGINAL KNAPPENBERGER IMMIGRANTS

 Carolina Knappenberger, age 24, arrived in New York on the ship "Heidelburg" on 17 May 1854.
 This ship embarked from the Havre in France.
 Records indicate that her country of origin was Bavaria.
 In March of 1854, a Karoline Knappenberger applied to come to North America from the District of Neckarsulm.
 Karoline was born in Lampoldshausen.
 Nothing further is known of her at this time.

-Christian Knappenberger was born December 1854 in Germany and arrived in the US in 1870.
+Christian Knappenberger was born December 1854 in Germany and arrived in the United States in 1870.
 He was a farmer.
-He married Catharine KRANZ, who was the daughter of Joseph Kranz, born October 1849 in either Austria or Germany, and arrived in the US in 1874.
+He married Catharine KRANZ, daughter of Joseph Kranz, born October 1849 most likely in Austria and arrived in the United States in 1874.
 Christian Knappenberg(er) is listed in the 1880 census for Upper Salford Township, Montgomery County, PA, as age 27 and born in Wurtemberg, Germany.
 He was living with his wife, Catherine, who was listed as 33 years of age and born in Austria.
 In 1880, they were living in her father's household, Joseph Kranz, who was listed as 70 years old and born in the Tyrole.
 Christian Knappenberger's mother's name was Christiana [maiden name unknown]; she was born September 1825 in Germany and, in the 1900 census, was living with her son as a widow with the last name of WHITMAN.
 This Knappenberger family was also listed in the 1910 census for Montgomery County, PA.
 In 1910, Christian was listed as age 55 and born in Germany while his wife Katie was listed as age 64 and born in Germany.
 No children were listed in the 1880, 1900 or 1910 census.
-If you have connections to this family, please contact us at firstname.lastname@example.org.
+Christian died 3 February 1935 in Perkiomen, Montgomery County, PA.
+His death certificate indicates that he was widowed so we know that Katie died between 1910 and 1935.
+If you have connections to this family, please contact us at email@example.com.

 JOHN FREDERICK KNAPPENBERGER (1846-1920)

-1. Elizabeth Ruth known as "Lizzie" was born 15 February 1863 in Wuerttemberg, Germany and died 18 May 1935 in Westfield Township, Morrow County, Ohio.
+1. Elizabeth Christiane "Lizzie" Ruth was born 15 May 1863 in Wuerttemberg, Germany and died 18 May 1935 in Westfield Township, Morrow County, Ohio.
 She married John Fife LONG, son of John Fife Long and Madeline Hagerty, in 1890.
 John was born 21 February 1861 in Washington County, PA and died 6 March 1930 in Morrow County, Ohio.
+They are buried in Marion Cemetery, Marion County, Ohio.
 They had seven children.

 a.
 Emma Amelia Long was born 7 September 1890 in Morrow County, Ohio and died October 1977 in Morrow County, Ohio.
 She married George Abraham GRUBER on 14 August 1910.
 George was born 20 November 1889 in Marion County, Ohio and died 23 April 1976 in Delaware County, Ohio.
 They had seven children: Wilbert J. Gruber (21 February 1911-7 November 1966), Ralph George Gruber (16 July 1912-July 1975), Grace Emma Gruber (born 1914), Ruth Lillian Gruber (February 1914-12 October 1914), Cecil Isaac Gruber (23 July 1916-1 October 1995), Ina Elizabeth Gruber (born about 1921) and Kenneth W. Gruber (21 May 1923-22 January 1985).